Trump was a disaster for wildlife. Here are 5 things Biden's Interior secretary can do to help.

-As president, Donald Trump’s record on protecting imperiled plants and animals was, in a word, abysmal.
-His administration opened public lands for oil drilling, loosened regulations on polluters, gutted landmark environmental legislation, and was sued countless times for failing to safeguard species in trouble—like the rusty patched bumble bee, Mount Graham red squirrel, the Houston toad, the green sea turtle, and the vaquita, the world’s rarest marine animal, among others.
+During his presidency, Donald Trump’s record on protecting imperiled plants and animals was, in a word, abysmal.
+His administration opened public lands for oil drilling, loosened regulations on polluters, and gutted landmark environmental legislation, and was sued countless times for failing to safeguard species in trouble—like the rusty patched bumble bee, Mount Graham red squirrel, Houston toad, green sea turtle, and vaquita, the world’s rarest marine animal, among others.
 On average, the Trump administration granted federal protections to about six species per year—fewer than any other administration since the passage of the Endangered Species Act in 1973.

-Now, environmental advocates are hoping that President Joe Biden’s pick to lead the Department of the Interior, Rep. Deb Haaland, a Democrat from New Mexico and the first Native American nominated to serve as a cabinet secretary, will undo Trump’s mess.
+Now, environmental advocates are hoping that President Joe Biden’s pick to lead the Department of the Interior, Rep. Deb Haaland, a Democrat from New Mexico and the first Native American nominated to serve as a Cabinet secretary, will undo Trump’s mess.
 “Following up on the Trump administration, it’s a tall order,” says Noah Greenwald, endangered species director at the Center for Biological Diversity.
 “He just did so much to undermine protections for endangered species and wildlife, that there’s just a lot of work to do.”

 Haaland’s nomination has been largely celebrated by environmental groups, and for good reason: In her two years in Congress, Haaland achieved a near-perfect rating from the League of Conservation Voters, co-sponsored the Green New Deal, and led a House effort to protect 30 percent of US land and ocean by 2030.
 “It’s clear that she’s a champion for the environment and a champion for environmental justice,” Greenwald says.
 While Haaland struck a bipartisan tone at her confirmation hearing last week, she pledged to be “a fierce advocate for our public lands” and to run a department that makes decisions “based on science.”

 She’ll have her work cut out for her.
-The world’s plants and animals are in desperate need of help: Approximately one million species are at risk of extinction, scientists estimate—more than ever before in human history.
+The world’s plants and animals are in desperate need of help: Approximately 1 million species are at risk of extinction, scientists estimate—more than ever before in human history.
 So I was curious what a new Interior secretary could do that would have real, measurable impact.
-Here are some things environmental advocates say that Haaland, if confirmed, would need to do to protect our most vulnerable species:
+Here are some things environmental advocates say that Haaland, if confirmed, would need to do to protect the most vulnerable species:

 1. Reverse the Trump administration’s sweeping Endangered Species Act rollbacks

-Over four years, Trump’s administration issued five rules that redefined how the Endangered Species Act is interpreted, Greenwald explains.
+Over four years, Trump’s administration issued five rules that redefined how the Endangered Species Act is interpreted, Greenwald says.
 The first three came as a set in 2019 and made sweeping changes to how species are protected and the act is enforced.
 “It was really a broad base attack on the law,” says Rebecca Riley, legal director of the Natural Resources Defense Council’s Nature Program.
 The changes were so broad—for instance, allowing officials to “compile and present” economic factors in listing decisions—that most species listed under the act or waiting to be listed would be affected in one way or another, advocates told me at the time.
 Some of those species included the grizzly bear, moose, and monarch butterfly.

 The two other rollbacks, which were enacted in the final months of Trump’s presidency, focused specifically on habitat.
 As Kristen Boyles, an attorney with Earthjustice whose work includes Endangered Species Act litigation, explains, the regulations “created more loopholes” for agencies to avoid issuing habitat protections—a change which “really cuts at the heart of the act,” Boyles says.
 “If [at-risk species] need anything, they need that habitat protected more than almost anything else.”